What We Fund

 In past years, Ability Central has awarded grants to community-based nonprofit or educational organizations in California that establish projects and programs designed to benefit the communication needs of Californians with disabilities of all ages.

 Our grant cycle follows the calendar year.
 Projects are expected to last 12 months; grant amounts range from $20,000 to $100,000.

 Since 2011, Ability Central Philanthropy has funded 164 projects by 93 organizations throughout California.

 2021 FUNDING CYCLE-COVID-19 Response

-This is typically the time of year that Ability Central issues a call for Letters of Intent (LOIs) for the following calendar year.
-In order to provide ongoing support to our current Grantee Partners, the Board of Directors has decided not to release new funding priorities for 2021.
-Instead, we will be offering Continuation Grants to our current 2020 Grantee Partners for the 2021 grant cycle.
+In order to provide ongoing support to our current Grantee Partners, the Board of Directors did not release new funding priorities for 2021.
+Instead, we offered Continuation Grants to our current 2020 Grantee Partners for the 2021 grant cycle.